MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationOnlineMeeting.md

   - `[MeetingStartDateTime <DateTime?>]`: UTC time when the meeting started.
 Read-only.
   - `[TotalParticipantCount <Int32?>]`: Total number of participants.
 Read-only.

-PARTICIPANTS `<IMicrosoftGraphMeetingParticipants1>`: meetingParticipants
+PARTICIPANTS <IMicrosoftGraphMeetingParticipants1>: meetingParticipants
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Attendees <IMicrosoftGraphMeetingParticipantInfo1[]>]`: Information of the meeting attendees.
     - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity